Index and Resource Guide to Abstract Games

 was invented in 1988 by Walter Zamkauskas of Argentina, and first published (in Spanish) in issue number 4 of the puzzle magazine El Acertijo in December of 1992.
 In 1993, I informally introduced it to the postal gaming club The Knights of the Square Table, where it gained immediate popularity.
 An authorized translation was published in January 1994.
 The first international match was a friendly team match, played by fax between Argentina and the United States in 1994-1995; the six games were split 3-3.
 In early 1994, I wrote what I believe was the first computer version, in Fortran with a simple keyboard interface.
 It had a weak computer opponent.
 The Windows version, from which the screenshot diagrams above are taken, is a slightly later development of the same program, now written in Visual Basic.

 Amazons became an event in the Mind Sports Olympiad in 1997, and in the 5th Computer Olympiad in 2000.
-A video introduction to Amazons with Dr. Elwyn Berlekamp can be found here.
+An introduction by Paul Yearout appeared in Abstract Games 16 (2003, pp. 12-13).
+A video introduction to Amazons with Dr. Elwyn Berlekamp can be found on YouTube.
 A number of very strong programs have been written to analyze and play Amazons, and mathematical papers have been published by, among others, Hensgens (2001), ller and Tegos (2002), Lieberum (2005), Kloetzer et al. (2008), and Song and Müller (2014).
 However, the game has been solved only on very small boards.

 El Juego de las Amazonas (The Game of the Amazons) is a trademark of Ediciones de Mente.